Madagascar: A Little Wild

-Madagascar: A Little Wild (also known as A Little Wild) is an American computer-animated streaming television series produced by DreamWorks Animation Television.
+Madagascar: A Little Wild (also known as A Little Wild) is an American animated television series produced by DreamWorks Animation Television and animated by Mainframe Studios.
 The series, which is a prequel to the 2005 film, features Alex the Lion, Marty the Zebra, Gloria the Hippo, and Melman the Giraffe residing in a rescue habitat at the Central Park Zoo as children.
 The series premiered on Hulu and Peacock on September 7, 2020.
-It concluded with its eighth and final season on June 30, 2022.